NASA-PDS/pds-view/portal/keyword-search/README.txt

-The Data Search component is a web application that serves as the search interface for data products.
+The Keyword Search component is a web application that serves as the search interface for data products.
 The software is packaged as a JQuery-based application.